daria-lioubashevski/Saved_You_A_Click_In_Hebrew/README.md

-# Saved You a Click In Hebrew
+# Saved You a Click in Hebrew

 A real-world dataset for training and evaluating question answering models in Hebrew.
 Built by combining Israeli news sources with TL;DR-style posts from Facebook.